AlessioCasco/AWS-CSA-2019-study-notes/Course/S3/README.md

    Compliance mode : A protected object version can't be overwritten or deleted by any user, including the root user in your AWS account.
 * S3 Glacier Vault Lock allows you to easily deploy and enforce compliance control for individual S4 Glacier vaults with a Vault Lock Policy.
 Once locked, the policy can no longer be changed.

+## S3 Performance

+* More prefixes, better performance mybucketname/folder/subfolder/file.jpg > (/folder/subfolder) is prefix
+* If using SSE KMS to encrypt your objects in S3, you must keep in mind the KMS limits.
+(Currently, you cannot request a quota increase for KMS)
+* Use multipart uploads to increase performance when uploading files to S3.
+(Should be used for any files over 100MB and must be used for files over 5 GB)
+* Use S3 byte range to increase download performance.

 ### [S3 Cross region replication](https://docs.aws.amazon.com/AmazonS3/latest/dev/crr.html)

 * Regions must be unique